 If the employee feels that they have not received a satisfactory outcome to their grievance at stage two, they must take the opportunity of appealing against the decision within five working days of the decision being notified to them.
-If the employee does not appeal, no further action can be taken by the employee against the company.
+If the employee does not appeal, the process is deemed to have been concluded to all parties satisfaction.

-3.1.1 Stage Three -Appeal Meeting
+3.2.3 Stage Three - Appeal Meeting

 - The employee informs the manager, in writing, that they wish to appeal against the decision within five working days of the decision being notified to them.
-The letter must set out the grounds for the appeal. - The manager hearing the appeal must hold a meeting within ten working days of the appeal being raised, to discuss the concerns / points raised - The appeal will be dealt with impartially and, wherever possible, by a manager who has not previously been involved in the case - The employee has the right to representation at the appeal meeting by a work colleague or trade union representative - The employee must take reasonable steps to attend the meeting - Either at or after the meeting the manager hearing the appeal must inform the employee of the final decision
+The letter must set out the grounds for the appeal. - The manager hearing the appeal must hold a meeting within ten working days of the appeal being raised, to discuss the concerns / points raised - The appeal will be dealt with impartially and, wherever possible, by a manager who has not previously been involved in the case - The employee has the right to be accompanied at the appeal meeting by a work colleague or trade union representative - The employee must take reasonable steps to attend the meeting - Either at or after the meeting the manager hearing the appeal must inform the employee of the final decision

 Wherever possible, the grievance appeal should be resolved and any decision given at the time of the meeting.
-However, where this is not practicable a decision should be given within five working days of the meeting unless the employee and manager hearing the appeal hearing agree otherwise.
+However where this is not practicable a decision should be given within five working days of the meeting unless the employee and manager hearing the appeal hearing agree otherwise.